gentleking/construncion-an-os/README.md

 # construncion-an-os
-This is a blog for constructiong an operation system.
+This is a blog for constructiion of an operation system.